 That being said, once you have nailed your perfect setting, the game instantly becomes awesome.
 Using the DS4 controller, you can use the shoulder buttons to adjust the angle of your thrusters and long or short bust them in order to push you forward, slow you down, or adjust your height.
 You also have an instant break – which is super handy – and full 360 degrees spinning/turning.
 This is where nausea kicks in as you can effectively move upside down and in any direction – which feels so strange in VR!
 Once you get the hang of it though, you’ll be zipping all over the place as you try not to smash your face into giant rocks or the ship!

 I briefly mentioned the tutorial above so let’s just touch on that.
 The tutorial is fun – you go all Superman64 as you ‘fly’ through rings in zero-G – which is fine.
 However, from the options menu, you can either start a new game or the tutorial.
 I obviously chose the tutorial as it was my first go.
 Upon completing it, I jumped into a new game – which also started with the non-skippable tutorial.
-I don’t like games which do this, why not give us the option to continue after doing the tutorial or ask if we want to skip it when we pick a new game?
+I don’t like games that do this, why not give us the option to continue after doing the tutorial or ask if we want to skip it when we pick a new game?
 As such, I had to go through it a second time.
 It’s not a big issue, but it’s slightly annoying.

-When you begin playing Detached for the first time and you head out into the great unknown, the first thing that hits you is the sheer scale of the ships and station around you.
-As you float out and turn, you see that you’ve just emerged from the airlock of a massive ship which looks amazing in VR.
+When you begin playing Detached for the first time and you head out into the great unknown, the first thing that hits you is the sheer scale of the ships and stations around you.
+As you float out and turn, you see that you’ve just emerged from the airlock of a massive ship that looks amazing in VR.
 Everything has such an amazing scale and sense of awe and wonderment as you precariously hover around.
 This feeling stays with you throughout the game as you move from chapter to chapter as the game offers you bigger and more intricate structures as well as throwing a few unknown crafts into the mix.
 Personally, I feel the biggest part of Detached is it’s…

 Okay, so technically some of the tasks you’re given aren’t ‘puzzles’ as such.
 You are, however, required to use your head in order to think about what you need to do.
 Each area has its own set of these, even though some of them seem very similar.
 For example, in the first area, you must enable the communications tower by jump-starting a number of comm stations within a short time by utilising boost pods so you can move around faster.
 Obviously, if you go too fast and you can’t control yourself then you’re bound to smash your face on a rock!
 You also need to enable a power relay by using a crate to smash the windows as you travel through the mechanism and avoid the energy beams.
 There is also a simple puzzle where you have to use a newly acquired power to quickly get through some energy doors and hit a switch.

 Newly acquired powers?
 Technically abilities, but it’s the same thing, isn’t it?!
-You begin your survival mission as a lone astronaut with only his suit and thrusters for company but you’ll soon gain access to the speed boost, shield and missiles!
+You begin your survival mission as a lone astronaut with only his suit and thrusters for company, but you’ll soon gain access to the speed boost, shield and missiles!
 The game is a little Metroidvania in its approach as well as you’ll have to go and obtain the shield in one of the abandoned buildings before you can return to another and complete the task at hand there.
 Then, once you complete that one and obtain the ability you get, you can now go and take on another one in a different building.

 These abilities are all learnt in the first chapter and used heavily in chapters two and three as you continue the story.
-They all have a limited use before they have to recharge and yes – you can use the speed boost and smash your face into a rock.
+They all have limited use before they have to recharge and yes – you can use the speed boost and smash your face into a rock.
 Personally, I really enjoyed the puzzle aspect of the game and the fact you get these abilities as it kept the game fresh and ensured you had to carefully think about what you were going to do next in order to succeed.

 Detached is a game about exploring and finding things for yourself – which is both great and also annoying.
 As you work your way through the chapters, you’ll come across various stations which require items known as ‘Neutral Nands’ in order to operate them.
 These can be found just floating through space in pre-designated areas but due to the kind of short LoD and pop-in for ‘items’, it’s not easy to see them as you are floating around unless you are within around 50ft.

 Also within the exploration stage, mainly chapter three if I’m being honest, if you venture a little too far out of bounds – or even if you’re trying to float to the edged of a ship to look for the next waypoint – your oxygen and fuel will reduce to a shockingly low amount.
-This is obviously put in instead of an invisible wall but there is no warning this is going to happy – this resulted in me dying numerous times just because the game thought I was going a bit far – thus causing me to die and lose all my progress.
+This is obviously put in instead of an invisible wall but there is no warning this is going to happen – this resulted in me dying numerous times just because the game thought I was going a bit far – thus causing me to lose all my progress.

 So many times I just died floating around because I couldn’t figure out where the Hull was or where that one can of oxygen was which I spotted when I was randomly floating around a few hours ago.
 It got pretty frustrating after a while.